milosladni/sunxi-tvin2jpeg_h264/README.md

 Proof of Concept TV-IN and hardware accelerated H264-JPEG encoder for sunxi.
-Example app for TV-IN, captures N frames from /dev/video1 (tvin cvbs), send output to hdmi or parallel LCD, compress it to jpeg images /tmp/testImageXXX.jpg and/or h264 saving the raw h264 stream to /tmp/tvin/h264.
+Example app for TV-IN, captures N frames from /dev/video1 (tvin cvbs), send output to hdmi or parallel LCD, compress it to jpeg images /tmp/testImageXXX.jpg and/or h264 saving the raw h264 stream to /tmp/tvin.h264 and mux it to mkv container /tmp/tvin.mkv.
 This is a basic example for using the tvin, H264-JPEG hardware encoder for sunxi SoCs.
 This example includes:
 - Using analogue input TV decoder (CVBS).